 Pastries, Burek, and Bread

 Located near the corner of Stari Pazar and Godjka Vukovika, not far from Lučki Most, this unassuming neighborhood bakery was our go-to place for baked goods during our 7 days in Mostar.
 (See map below for directions from Stari Most.)
 I didn’t care for the croissants there, but E ate them every day, and we both loved the round bread (see image below).
-I used it to make sandwiches with Poli, their version of bologna.
-The woman working there was very nice, and we went each morning to stock up for the day.
+I used it to make sandwiches with Poli, Bosnia’s version of bologna.
+The woman working at Pekara was very nice, and we went each morning to stock up for the day.
 Be sure to bring small bills or coins as breaking larger bills is difficult for these small shops and prices are very cheap!
 (1 BAM/.50 Euro per item)

 Self-catering is super cheap in Mostar.
 There is a Konzum on Godjka Vukovika just down the street from Pekara.
 As restaurants are very affordable, we combined self-catering and eating out.